FrameVGGT: Coherence-Preserving Memory for Bounded Streaming Geometry: Experiments

 \subsection{Video Depth Estimation}

 \paragraph{Protocol and metrics.} We evaluate streaming video depth estimation on \textsc{Bonn}~\cite{palazzolo2019refusion} over sequences of up to 500 frames, reporting Abs Rel ($\downarrow$) and $\delta<1.25$ ($\uparrow$) after per-sequence scale alignment.
-The evaluation protocol is kept fixed across memory settings for controlled comparison.
-Compared with reconstruction and pose, prolonged severe degradation is less common on this benchmark, so the anchor tier mainly acts as a safety margin and empirically behaves similarly to the mid-term-only setting on most sequences.
+The evaluation protocol is fixed across all memory settings.

-\paragraph{Effect of mid-term capacity.} Tab.~\ref{tab:depth_main} shows that our frame-level rolling memory maintains strong depth accuracy under bounded budgets.
-Increasing the mid-term capacity $M$ yields modest but consistent improvements in Abs Rel, while $\delta<1.25$ remains uniformly high across settings.
-This suggests that additional mid-term context provides complementary geometric support when recent observations alone are insufficient, but that the benefit naturally saturates once the current frame already has adequate local support.
-Overall, the results indicate that support-aligned memory is sufficient to preserve reliable depth cues over long horizons without requiring unbounded cache growth.
+\paragraph{Effect of mid-term capacity.} Tab.~\ref{tab:depth_main} shows that our frame-level memory maintains strong depth accuracy even under tight bounded-memory settings.
+Compared with reconstruction and pose, video depth is less sensitive to memory size, suggesting that much of the required support remains relatively local.
+Still, increasing the mid-term capacity $M$ yields modest but consistent improvements in Abs Rel, indicating that additional mid-term context remains beneficial when local evidence becomes ambiguous or insufficient.
+The overall trend also suggests an earlier saturation regime: once nearby context is already strong, additional history provides diminishing returns.

-\paragraph{Recent vs.\ mid-term evidence.} Consistent with reconstruction, enforcing a Recent-$K$ buffer does not improve depth accuracy and instead gradually degrades performance as $K$ increases (Tab.~\ref{tab:depth_slidewindow}).
-Adjacent frames often contribute highly overlapping constraints, so a larger recent buffer over-allocates memory to near-duplicate evidence while reducing capacity for more complementary mid-term support.
-This lowers the diversity of usable constraints and weakens recovery from locally ambiguous observations.
-The same trend across reconstruction and depth further supports our central claim: effective streaming memory should preserve complementary support structure rather than prioritize recency alone.
+\paragraph{Recent vs.\ mid-term evidence.} Tab.~\ref{tab:depth_slidewindow} shows that reserving memory for the most recent frames does not improve depth estimation, and performance gradually declines as $K$ increases.
+This suggests that, as in 3D reconstruction, bounded memory is more effective when used to preserve complementary context rather than redundant adjacent views.